Skip to content

 Anti-HAV IgM and Anti-HAV Total

 Anti-HAV IgM supports the assessment of acute Hepatitis A infection.
-The report notes state that IgM Anti-HAV appears in the acute phase, is nearly always detectable at symptom onset, and in many cases persists through the first month of illness and can remain detectable for up to about six months.
-Anti-HAV Total has a different role; the report notes that after infection, Anti-HAV remains detectable for a lifetime and helps in evaluating past exposure or immunity.
+Anti-HAV IgM appears in the acute phase, is nearly always detectable at symptom onset, and in many cases persists through the first month of illness and can remain detectable for up to about six months.
+Anti-HAV remains detectable for a lifetime and helps in evaluating past exposure or immunity.

 Anti-HEV IgM

-Anti-HEV IgM is used in the evaluation of Hepatitis E. The report notes describe Hepatitis E as usually an acute infection and state that pregnant women are at higher risk of fulminant hepatic failure.
+Anti-HEV IgM is used in the evaluation of Hepatitis E. Hepatitis E is usually an acute infection, and pregnant women are at higher risk of fulminant hepatic failure.
 Interpretation still depends on the overall clinical picture and timing of testing.

 Anti-HCV

 Anti-HCV is used in screening for Hepatitis C exposure.
-The report notes identify HCV as a major cause of transfusion-associated non-A, non-B hepatitis and state that repeated reactive anti-HCV screening results should be confirmed with supplementary or nucleic acid-based testing.
+HCV is a major cause of transfusion-associated non-A, non-B hepatitis, and repeated reactive anti-HCV screening results should be confirmed with supplementary or nucleic acid-based testing.

-The panels include bilirubin fractions, alkaline phosphatase, GGT, AST, ALT, serum proteins, albumin, globulin, and the albumin-globulin ratio.
+The panels include bilirubin, alkaline phosphatase, GGT, AST, ALT, serum proteins, albumin, globulin, and the albumin-globulin ratio.
 These parameters help assess liver cell injury, cholestatic pattern, bilirubin handling, and protein synthesis status alongside viral markers.

 Why HbA1c and CBC are included in the panel

 The hepatitis panel also includes HbA1c with average blood glucose and a complete hemogram.
-HbA1c adds metabolic context, while CBC provides supporting information on white cells, red cells, hemoglobin, platelet count, and differential counts.
-These do not diagnose hepatitis by themselves, but they add broader pathology context to the panel.
+HbA1c adds glucose metabolic health evaluation, while CBC provides supporting information on white cells, red cells, hemoglobin, platelet count, and differential counts.
+These blood tests help to review how a hepatitis viral infection affects an individual’s overall health.

 Note: Laboratory findings should always be correlated with clinical symptoms and history by a qualified medical professional.